18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

 ![moon-phases][moon-phases]

 Once you decided to adopt ML into your project, your strategy depends on which phase of ML adoption you are in.
-Below is the four phases of adopting ML, with solutions from each phase can be used as baselines to evaluate the solutions from the next phase.
+Below are the four phases of adopting ML, with solutions from each phase that can be used as baselines to evaluate the solutions from the next phase.

 ### 1. Before ML